-If your insoles are the plastic rigid type, they can be cleaned with mild soap and water and then wiped dry.
+If your insoles are the plastic rigid type, they can be cleaned with a damp cloth and then wipe dry.

 If your insoles are the more flexible type, they should be wiped with a damp cloth and left to slowly dry overnight, away from radiators or heaters.